gorenje/99.99999/index.md

 Children should not be purpose or goal for someone elses life.
 Just imagine when that child asks its parent "Why did you have me?" and the answer would be "Because I was seeking a purpose for *my* life".
 I'll leave the rest up to the imagine of the reader.

-Of course having children out of a desire to have a child because you love someone and both which to be parents is something completely different.
+Of course having children out of a desire to have a child because you love someone and both wish to be parents is something completely different.
 The child becomes the the *result* of an act of love.
 The child isn't *responsible* for filling the missing gaps in someone elses life.

 ## This is really negative and ruined my day